 Shelley Lake received a Bachelor of Fine Arts degree from the Rhode Island School of Design in 1976.
-Her experimentation with art and technology began more than 40 years ago, as a computer science major at Brown University under the direction of Andy van Dam.
+Her experimentation with art and technology began more than 40 years ago, as a computer science major at Brown University.

 In 1979, Lake earned a Master of Science degree from the Massachusetts Institute of Technology and became the first female graduate of the Architecture Machine Group, the institution now known as the Media Lab.
-At MIT, she trained with Nicholas Negroponte, Aldo Tambellini, Muriel Cooper, Otto Piene and Harold Edgerton, pioneers in the fusion of science, art and technology.
+At MIT, she trained with Nicholas Negroponte and Harold Edgerton, pioneers in the fusion of science, art and technology.

-Featured in numerous international art exhibitions and film festivals, she has won a Clio award, Japan's NICOGRAPH award, placed first in an AT&T image competition and was a technical director for the Academy Award winning, The Last Starfighter.
+Featured in numerous international art exhibitions and film festivals, she has won a Clio award, Photoshop Guru award, Japan's NICOGRAPH award, placed first in an AT&T image competition and was a technical director for the Academy Award winning, The Last Starfighter.

-Lake also holds a Doctor of Chiropractic degree from Cleveland Chiropractic College and currently owns and operates, Sky Lake Studios, a visionary computer graphics facility in Central Florida.
+Lake also holds a Doctor of Chiropractic degree from Cleveland Chiropractic College and is currently a Master of Fine Arts Candidate at the School of Visual Arts in New York City.